spencermountain/compromise/README.markdown

-**nlp_comprimise** is a quick and light Natural-Language-Processing library in javascript that is small enough to be used in the browser, and quick enough and run on keypress.
+**nlp_compromise** is a quick and light Natural-Language-Processing library in javascript that is small enough to be used in the browser, and quick enough and run on keypress.

 It uniquely trades the 'last 15%' accuracy for speed, slightness, and ease-of-use.
 You can roll it into anything, without thinking, and get competitive results.
 No training, no configuring, no prolog.